 Healthcare care services are only covered when they are medically necessary.
-Please note that your PCP will provide most of your health care and when medically appropriate, will coordinate with a Providence network specialist for continued care.
+Also, unless you are using your Point-of-Service (POS) option.
+Please note that your PCP will provide most of your health care and when medically appropriate, will continue with a Providence network specialist for continued care.